1 Helpful / 2 Not

 -The course can get very muddy in winter and dusty in summer/fall.
 Spring is the best time to play here.

 -The course gets awfully crowded.
 Not a good place to squeeze in a quick round.
-I would plan for upwards of 2 hours to play on a nice day.
+I would plan for around 2.5 hours to play on a nice day.
 At least players here do a good job of keeping group size to 4 or under.

 -There are no good bathrooms on site in winter.
 There are some ancient, locked up shacks that once may have been bathrooms, but now they have ferns growing on whatever parts of the roof that hasn't fallen in.
 During the summer there are some Port-a-Johns.

--In a few instances, especially on #16, some trees have been planted recently.
+-In a few instances, especially on #16, a few trees have been planted recently.
 They're small, have low-hanging branches, and do more harm than help to the hole in my opinion.
 The course would be better off without them.